manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
 Microservices architecture is a design approach for building applications as a collection of small, loosely coupled, and independently deployable services.
-With various services being used in the applications this design approach helps easily scale the required services.
-Since the application can be broken down into individual automic units building services over a microservice architecture will ease a lot of challenges for Road Warrior.
-As Road Warrior has very minimal tolerance to faults and downtimes
+Services hosting web and mobile experiences are by and large powered by request-response designs and Integrations with external third-party solutions almost always use a synchronous mechanism and generally provide a flexible, language-agnostic communication mechanism over HTTP.
+The use of Synchronous microservices in the Road Warrior system for Client and external integrations will help design the code in a modular way keeping it agile and at the same time easy to scale with high availability.

 **Decision**
-We will use the Microservices architecture for services in Road Warrior
+We will use the Synchronous Microservices architecture for services in Road Warrior

 **Consequences**
 Positive:
-+ Gives us flexibility to scale each of the services
++ Gives us the flexibility to scale each of the services
-+ Independent development of services can be done
++ Gives us a roadmap to evolve of the system
-+ Clear segregations of the domain and its controls
++ Clear segregation of the domain and its controls
-+ Addition of a service to a domain will be easy

 Negative:
 + It requires careful design, effective communication between services, and proper management of distributed systems
 + Code Duplication is a potential possibility

 ### ADR 03: Event-Driven Microservices